 A prenuptial agreement (prenup) is a written contract made by a couple before they get married.
-Typically, a prenup lists all the property (and debts) each person owns individually, as well as assets that are jointly owned.
-Additionally, a prenup outlines each person’s property rights in the unfortunate event of divorce.
+Typically, a prenup lists all individually and jointly owned assets (and debts) and outlines how the couple will divide this property in the unfortunate event of divorce.

 When do I need to make one?

 Some of the most common reasons for making a prenup include:

 - You have substantial wealth and assets that you wish to protect.

 - You run a business and want to ensure its future is protected.

 - You have children from a previous relationship and want to ring-fence assets for them.

 - You are marrying someone from abroad and want to be protected from financial awards made in another legal jurisdiction.

 People don’t have to be a multi-millionaire to want a prenup.
 Some people want a prenup to protect themselves from their partner’s debt or to ensure they get a sentimental family heirloom.
 An example of an hierloom is a signant ring that’s been passed down generations.